(8) A Beginner's Guide to Your First Mechanical Mod

 *Note the ideal location of vent holes in this mechanical.
 Holes are located at the positive end of the battery and not in the battery cap.

 Batteries are the most important part of your setup, so don't skimp here by using cheap low quality batteries to save a couple of bucks.
-Buy authentic reputable name brands from reputable authorized dealers like RTD Vapor, Illumination Supply, IMR Batteries, or Orbtronics.
-Not only will they give better performance, but they will be more economical in the long run.
+Buy your batteries from reputable authorized battery suppliers to avoid buying counterfeits.
+Buying batteries from vape shops, E-Bay, or Amazon is always a risk.

-Use IMR (Li-Mn) batteries only, preferably reputable brands like AW, LG, Samsung, and Sony.
+Use only "high drain" (not "high capacity"), unprotected batteries, preferably reputable name brands like LG, Samsung, and Sony.
 These brands offer the top of the line batteries on the market with reputable specifications.

 ...there are none with a true continuous rating over 30A.